rafaco/InAppDevTools/README.md

 ## Important considerations

-### Debug vs Release compilation
+### Enabled on Debug builds

-Our goal is to enhance your internal compilation without interfering in your production compilations.
-Our default configuration assume that your debug builds are your internal compilations and release ones are for production.
-So, with default configuration:
+Our default configuration assume that your debug builds are your internal compilations, then **our library will be enabled on your debug builds**.
+You can adjust which of your builds enable our library.

- * Your **`Debug` builds** will have this **library ENABLED**.
- * Your **`Release` builds** will have this **library DISABLED** and we have a **release protection mechanism** to auto-disable everything on your release builds even if you enable it by mistake.

-You can adjust which builds enable or library and which ones have it disabled.
-You can also override our protection mechanism.
 [Read more](https://github.com/rafaco/InAppDevTools/wiki/Configurations/_edit#debug-vs-release-compilation).

 ### Source code exposition <a name="exposed_sources"/>

-When this library is enabled, **your source code get exposed to anyone who get your APK**.
+**Your source code get exposed when our library is enabled** (debug builds initially).
 It can be navigated and visualized throw our UI and someone could also extract all of them from your APK file, un-compiled.
 You can adjust this behaviour to your needs, excluding some sources or disabling related features.
-[Read more](https://github.com/rafaco/InAppDevTools/wiki/Configurations#3-source-inclusion-and-source-inspection) .
+[Read more](https://github.com/rafaco/InAppDevTools/wiki/Configurations#3-source-inclusion-and-source-inspection).

+### Release protection

+We disable everything by default on your releases and your apk size is not increased (`noop` artifact).
+We also have a **release protection mechanism** to auto-disable everything on your release builds even if you enable it by mistake.
+You can override our protection mechanism.
+[Read more](https://github.com/rafaco/InAppDevTools/wiki/Configurations/_edit#debug-vs-release-compilation).

 ## Usage <a name="usage"/>